-Successor Three Months Ended September 30, 2022 Predecessor Three Months Ended September 30, 2021 Three Months Ended September 30, Septem Successor Nine Months Ended September 30, 2022 Predecessor Nine Months Ended September 30, 2021 Net loss attributable to Mirion Technologies, Inc. (Successor) / Mirion Technologies (TopCo), Ltd. (Predecessor) shareholders \$ (47.1) \$ (46.7) \$ (123.4) \$ (141.3) Weighted average common shares outstanding - basic and diluted 181.333 6.665 181.058 6.623 Net loss per common share attributable to Mirion Technologies, Inc. (Successor) / Mirion Technologies (TopCo), Ltd. (Predecessor) - basic and diluted \$ (0.26) \$ (7.01) \$ (0.68) \$ (21.33) Anti-dilutive employee share-based awards, excluded 1.735 0.173 0.939 0.215
+Successor Three Months Ended September 30, 2022 Predecessor Successor Predecessor Three Months Ended September 30, 2021 Nine Months Ended September 30, 2022 Nine Months Ended September 30, 2021 Net loss attributable to Mirion Technologies, Inc. (Successor) / Mirion Technologies (TopCo), Ltd. (Predecessor) shareholders \$ (47 .1) \$ (46.7) \$ (123.4) \$ (141.3) Weighted average common shares outstanding - basic and diluted 181.3 33 6.665 181.058 6.623 Net loss per common share attributable to Mirion Technologies, Inc. (Successor) / Mirion Technologies (TopCo), Ltd. (Predecessor) - basic and diluted \$ (0 26) \$ (7.01) \$ (0.68) \$ (21.33) Anti-dilutive employee share-based awards, excluded 1.7 35 0.173 0.939 0.215

 Net loss per share of common stock is computed using the two-class method required for multiple classes of common stock and participating securities based upon their respective rights to receive dividends as if all income for the period has been distributed.
 Basic loss per share is computed by dividing loss available to common stockholders by the weighted average number of common shares outstanding, adjusted for the outstanding non-vested shares.
 Diluted loss per share is computed by giving effect to all potentially dilutive securities outstanding for the period using the treasury stock method or the if-converted method based on the nature of such securities.
-For periods in which the Company reports net losses, diluted net loss per common share attributable to common stockholders is the same as basic net loss per common share attributable to common shore been issued if their effect is anti-dilutive.
+For periods in which the Company reports net losses, diluted net loss per common share attributable to common stockholders is the same as basic net loss per common share attributable to common stockholders, because potentially dilutive common shares are not assumed to have been issued if their effect is anti-dilutive.
 The Company incurred a net loss for the three and nine months ended September 30, 2022 and 2021, respectively; therefore, none of the potentially dilutive common shares were included in the diluted share calculations for those periods as they would have been anti-dilutive.